-- Please have your child store their coat, accessories and backpack in their cubby or on their hook.
-If wearing boots, please change into school shoes. - Then proceed to child's classroom. - Please sign your child in by marking their arrival time on the attendance chart. - Help your child, if needed, identify their name tag and pin it on the front or back (their choice) of their clothing. - Once you have helped your child acknowledge the teacher with a greeting and you have passed along any pertinent information, you are welcome to leave.
-If you stay to help settle your child into an classroom activity, please alert the teacher when you leave so she may acknowledge your withdrawal and take responsibility for your child.
+Once you have helped your child to the classroom and acknowledged the teacher that your child is present and you have passed along any pertinent information, you are welcome to leave.
+If you need to stay to help settle your child into an classroom activity, please alert the teacher when you leave so she may acknowledge your withdrawal and take responsibility for your child.